Orpheum Circuit: Vaudeville associations and alliances (1900–1907)

-In order to continue expanding the Orpheum Circuit's operation, Meyerfeld made a deal with the Western Circuit of Vaudeville Theaters (WCVT), an association of theater owners based in Chicago.
+To continue expanding the Orpheum Circuit's operation, Meyerfeld made a deal with the Western Circuit of Vaudeville Theaters (WCVT), an association of theater owners based in Chicago.
 Lehman proceeded to Chicago and established an office there for booking acts into their Orpheum theaters.
 It was at this point that the pair hired Martin Beck to run the booking operations of the theaters.
 Beck's goals became to "make the Orpheum circuit bring the highest forms of art within reach of the people with the slimmest purses".
 This alliance now allowed vaudevillians twenty to forty weeks of performing from Chicago to the Pacific Coast.

 In 1900, the circuit was incorporated in order to better finance and organize its five theaters.
 The Orpheum theaters now dominated the big-time circuit west of Chicago.

 In May 1901, Meyerfeld and Beck, along with other big-time Vaudeville theater owners such as Benjamin Franklin Keith and Edward Franklin Albee II who dominated the Eastern Vaudeville Circuit, met to discuss uniting vaudeville theaters nationwide.
 On May 29, the bylaws and constitution of the Vaudeville Managers Association (VMA) was signed.
 This organization was created to eliminate harmful competition.

 The creation of the VMA centralized the vaudeville empire.
 Performers were organized and toured along a prearranged route.
 For the first time, Eastern and Western Circuits were linked in an agreement.
 The VMA divided the country into two wings — the Western Vaudeville Managers Association (WVMA) and the Eastern Vaudeville Managers Association (EVMA).
 The Orpheum-WCVT officials were on the western board, including Meyerfeld and Beck.
 Members of the board would meet weekly to judge performers and book them into houses as well as establishing salaries.
 All five Orpheum theaters were now a part of VMA.